-In our initial attempts to solve the \ourmethod questions, we observed that the instruction-following capabilities of various VLMs is limited.
-Though problems are presented as clear single-choice questions with well-formated options, many VLMs still output the answers in free-form text (\eg, model's direct output can be \graybox{The correct answer is [choice "A" content]}, but not \graybox{A}).
-Extracting choices from free-form predictions is easy for human beings, but difficult with rule-based matching.
-Thus we design a universal evaluation strategy for all VLMs with different instruction-following capabilities:
+In our initial attempts to evaluate on MMBench questions, we observed that the instruction-following capabilities of VLMs can vary significantly.
+Though problems are presented as clear multiple-choice questions with well-formatted options, many VLMs still output the answers in free-form text\footnote{For example, the model output can be the \graybox{meaning of choice ``A''} rather than \graybox{``A''}. }, especially for VLMs that have not been trained with multiple-choice questions or proprietary VLMs for general purposes (GPT-4v, Qwen-VL-Max, \emph{etc.}).
+Extracting choices from free-form predictions is straight-forward for human beings, but might be difficult with rule-based matching.
+To this end, we design a universal evaluation strategy for all VLMs with different instruction-following capabilities:

 \textbf{Step 1.
-Matching Prediction. } Extract choices from VLM predictions with exact matching.
-As an example, for `C', we try to match \graybox{"C", "C.", "C)", "C,", "C).", \etc.} with all words in the VLM's output.
-Once matched, we successfully extracted the model's choice\footnote{`A' may serve has an article in a sentence.
-Thus we skip this candidate during matching a sentence. }.
+Matching Prediction. } Initially, we attempt to extract choices from VLM predictions using heuristic matching.
+We aim to extract the choice label (e.g., A, B, C, D) from the VLM's output.
+If successful, we use this as the prediction.
+If not, we attempt to extract the choice label using an LLM.

 \textbf{Step 2.
-Matching ChatGPT's output. } If Step 1 fails, we then try to extract the choice with ChatGPT.
-We provide GPT with the question, options, and model prediciton, and then, we request ChatGPT to align the prediction with one of the given options, and subsequently produce the label of the corresponding option.
+Matching LLM's output. } If step 1 fails, we try to extract the choice with LLMs (\textbf{gpt-4-0125} by default).
+We first provide ChatGPT with the question, choices, and model prediction.
+Then, we request it to align the prediction with one of the given choices, and subsequently produce the label of the corresponding option.